PoloGT/abbreviation-discourse-plugin/README.md

 * Create a list of abbreviations
 * Configurable through admin settings
-* Option to disable the plugin through the admin settings
+* Option to disable the plugin through the admin settings, but restarting the server application is still required.

 ##Initial Configuration
 ----------